chatmail/dkim-milter/README.md

 `/etc/dkim-milter/dkim-milter.conf`.
 The mandatory parameter `socket` must be set in that file.

+Invoking `dkim-milter` starts the milter in the foreground.
+Send a termination signal to the process or press Control-C to shut the milter down.
+While the milter is running, send signal SIGHUP to reload the configuration.

 DKIM Milter is usually set up as a system service.
 Use the provided systemd service as a starting point.
+See the included TUTORIAL document for how to create the system service.

-The supported signing algorithms, for both signing and verifying, are `rsa-sha256` and `ed25519-sha256`.
-By default, the historic signing algorithm `rsa-sha1` is not supported, evaluation of such signatures yields a *permerror* result (RFC 8301; but see feature `pre-rfc8301` above).
+The supported signature algorithms, for both signing and verifying, are `rsa-sha256` and `ed25519-sha256`.
+By default, the historic signature algorithm `rsa-sha1` is not supported, evaluation of such signatures yields a *permerror* result (RFC 8301; but see feature `pre-rfc8301` above).

 ## Configuration

-TODO

-The default configuration file is `/etc/dkim-milter/dkim-milter.conf`.
-See the included example configuration for how to configure the milter; documentation is not complete yet.
+The default configuration file is `/etc/dkim-milter/dkim-milter.conf`. **See the included example configuration for how to configure the milter, documentation is not complete yet.**

+The included manual page *dkim-milter.conf*(5) serves as the reference documentation.
+(You can view the manual page without installing by passing the file’s path to `man`: `man ./dkim-milter.conf.5`)

+For a hands-on introduction to getting started with DKIM Milter, please see the included TUTORIAL document.

 ### Design

-TODO

-The configuration is currently entirely file-based.
+The configuration is currently entirely file-based. **In the future, other data sources may be added.**

 The configuration consists at the minimum of the main configuration file `dkim-milter.conf`.
 The main configuration file contains global settings.

-The global settings can be overridden for certain inputs through *overrides* in table-like *override files*.
+The global settings can be overridden for selected inputs through *overrides* in table-like *override files*.
 Overrides can be applied to connecting network addresses, recipients (given in the `RCPT TO:` SMTP command), and to senders (in the *Sender* or *From* headers).